-Call Toll Free 1-888-215-6897 There is NO CHARGE to you for this call
+Call Toll Free

+There is NO CHARGE to you for this call

 OPTION A: You are encouraged to review each proposal and select a voting choice before you submit your proxy.
-Please press 0 in order to vote on each

-Internet and Telephone voting is available through 11:59 P.M.
-Eastern Time on May 3, 2017 CONTROL NUMBER for Telephone/Internet Proxy Authorization
+Please press 0 in order to vote on each proposal separately.
+OPTION B: f you prefer not to select a voting choice with respect to each proposal you may press 1 to submit a proxy.
+If you select this option, your shares will be voted in accordance with the recommendations made by the Board of Directors.
+Internet and Telephone voting is available through 9:00 AM Eastern CONTROL NUMBER Time on, 2017 for Telephone/Internet Proxy Authorization